CodeSolutions2/library_to_run_GitHub_Actions/README.md

 RepoB should have the following file structure:
 - .github
-  - .env
+  - .env (encrypted key of RepoB inside)
 - README.md (optional)

 Inside of .env put a github token (with repository file content read and write permission) that is base64 encoded, salted (additional strings added), and scrambled (see additional functions create_salt and resalt_auth that should be REMOVED AND PUT ON THE BACKEND SERVER-SIDE).
 Feel free to add a more secure protocol for token encrypton and modify the decode_desalt function, this library framework uses a basic example of making a token non-visible.

+GitHub recommends using [libsodium-wrappers](https://docs.github.com/en/rest/guides/encrypting-secrets-for-the-rest-api?apiVersion=2022-11-28) to salt and encrypt keys.